SACHSTech/careers-in-computer-science-Ajuaman/README.md

 The main technical skills required to be a cybersecurity analyst would be proficiency in programming languages such as Python, Java, or C++ , knowledge of ethical hacking tools such as Nmap or social engineering, and Network Security Control such as firewalls, routers, or detecting unauthorized traffic.

 **Non-Technical Skills**
 Some non-technical skills required for a career in cybersecurity would be communication skills when working in a team, time-management, critical thinking, and problem solving.
+It is also characteristic of a cybersecurity analysts to be good at logical and lateral thinking, and have an interest in information technology

 **Required Education and Salary Range**